roadrunner-server/docs/customization/build.md

 **This can include:**

-- adding custom plugins,
+- Adding custom plugins.
-- forking existing ones to make changes,
+- Forking existing ones to make changes.
-- or building a lightweight server with only the necessary plugins.
+- Building a lightweight server with only the necessary plugins.

 We created a tool called **Velox** that lets developers build a RoadRunner server binary.
 It uses a configuration file to determine which plugins and repositories are required for building a RoadRunner server binary.